 Mohan the owner of a business receives an order for the supply of goods worth ₹2,00,000.
 He has also received ₹25,000 against this order.
 Mohan wants to record it as a sale.
 Is Mohan correct in doing so?

 Answer- No, he will not be correct in recording it as sales because the goods have not been delivered as yet and hence the sale is not completed.
 Mohan has not earned the revenue so far.
-Under the matching concept, revenue is recognized as earned only when the cost incurred to earn that revenue is also recognized as an expense in that period.
+Under the matching concept, revenue is recognised as earned only when the cost incurred to earn that revenue is also recognised as an expense in that period.

 Identify the value involved in full disclosure principle.

 Answer- The value involved in the full disclosure principle are

 The above-provided solutions are considered to be the best solution for ‘DK Goel Solutions Accountancy Class 11 Chapter 3 – “Accounting Principles’.
 Stay tuned to BYJU’S to learn more.